BettercareHealth/bettercare/maternal-care/test-1.md

 # Test 1: Antenatal care

-Please choose the one most correct answer to each question or statement.

 1. An extra-uterine pregnancy is suggested by:
 	-	A uterus that is larger than expected for the duration of pregnancy
 	-	Morning sickness and breast tenderness